Our History

 Project graduation relies 100% on contributions from local businesses and organizations.
 We rely on local businesses for donations of in-kind items such as gift cards, coupons, giveaways, food and drinks.
 We also rely on local businesses for donations of food, drinks, and monetary donations to cover the rental of games, inflatables, a photo booth, decorations, and paper goods.
 Donations also pay for a DJ, entertainment, a graduation gift for each senior, and numerous prizes.
 These parties cannot take place without the support of local businesses.

 Our annual budget is $60,000.
 Each year, hundreds of students attend the five parties.
 While there are various levels of sponsorship, ANY amount helps our cause.
-All donations are tax deductible.
-Individuals or businesses who donate $1,500 or more by March 15, 2022 will be added to our event t-shirts.
+All donations are tax-deductible.
+Individuals or businesses who donate $1,500 or more by TBA for March of 2024 will be added to our event t-shirts.